rickqinj/arduinorepo/LCD1602SingleLineScroll/README.md

-# A Demo for showing how to do a single-line text Scrolling with LCD1602 module
+# A Demo For The Single-line Text Scrolling with LCD1602

 ***